 There are better ways to keep cold air out and losing the air you pay to condition.

 Sealing up air leaks in the chimney is possible.

 If you know there are cracks in the chimney itself, as long as you follow the IRC, you can caulk those cracks and small openings.

 When your flue isn’t in use during the hot summer months, consider getting an inflatable chimney balloon.
 The balloon fits beneath your fireplace flue when not in use.
-They are made from durable plastic, and can be removed easily and reused, according to the U.S. Department of Energy.
+The inflatable chimney balloon is made from durable plastic and can be removed easily and reused, according to the U.S. Department of Energy.

 A safety feature of this balloon is if you forget about it over the summer and start a fire on a brisk night, it will deflate within seconds of coming into contact with heat.

 Even though there isn’t much you can do to stop those drafts in the winter when the fireplace is in use, it is good to know the balloon can be used in the off-season to reduce air leakage.

 Steve has worked with customers in his previous career from small clients to large corporations.
 When visiting homeowners, Steve ensures he assesses the home’s insulation needs.
 He then lets the homeowner know what are the best options to solve their problems.
 He uses the skills he learned from several management courses when working to help customers.
 Steve has a very large family and enjoys bowling with them in his free time.